mpenning/ciscoconfparse2/README.md

 [ciscoconfparse2][17] also offers a Python API.

-This example code will parse a configuration stored in `tests/fixtures/configs/sample_02.ios` and select interfaces that are shutdown.
+This example code parses a configuration stored in `tests/fixtures/configs/sample_02.ios` and select interfaces that are shutdown.

 In this case, the parent is a line containing `interface` and the child is a